 He was convicted, and the judge sentenced him to four months in prison and a fine of $1,000.
 Lyon won reelection while sitting in jail, and would later defeat a Federalist attempt to kick him out of the House.

-Another individual famously prosecuted under the Sedition Act was the Republican-friendly journalist James Callendar.
-Sentenced to nine months in prison for his “false, scandalous, and malicious writing, against the said President of the United States,” Callendar wrote articles from jail supporting Jefferson’s campaign for president in 1800.
+Another individual famously prosecuted under the Sedition Act was the Democratic-Republican-friendly journalist James Callender.
+Sentenced to nine months in prison for his “false, scandalous, and malicious writing, against the said President of the United States,” Callender wrote articles from jail supporting Jefferson’s campaign for president in 1800.

-After Jefferson won, Callendar demanded a government post in return for his service.
-When he failed to get one, he retaliated by revealing the first public allegations of Jefferson’s long-rumored relationship with a slave woman, Sally Hemings, in a series of newspaper articles.
+After Jefferson won, Callender demanded a government post in return for his service.
+When he failed to get one, he retaliated by revealing the first public allegations of Jefferson’s long-rumored relationship with an enslaved woman, Sally Hemings, in a series of newspaper articles.

-All told, between 1798 and 1801, U.S. federal courts prosecuted at least 26 individuals under the Sedition Act; many were editors of Republican newspapers, and all opposed the Adams administration.
-The prosecutions fueled furious debate over the meaning of a free press and the rights that should be afforded to political opposition parties in the United States.
+All told, between 1798 and 1801, U.S. federal courts prosecuted at least 26 individuals under the Sedition Act; many were editors of Democratic-Republican newspapers, and all opposed the Adams administration.
+The prosecutions fueled furious debate over the meaning of a free press and the rights that should be afforded to opposition political parties in the United States.

 In the end, widespread anger over the Alien and Sedition Acts fueled Jefferson’s victory over Adams in the bitterly contested 1800 presidential election, and their passage is widely considered to be one of the biggest mistakes of Adams’ presidency.

-By 1802, all of the Alien and Sedition Acts had been repealed or expired, save for the Alien Enemies Act, which has stayed on the books.
-In 1918, Congress amended the act to include women.
+By 1802, all of the Alien and Sedition Acts had been repealed or expired, save for the Alien Enemies Act, which has stayed on the books to this day.
+In 1918, Congress amended that act to include women.
 The Alien Enemies Act was invoked during World War II to incarcerate people such as Americans of Japanese descent into internment camps.

 The Alien and Sedition Acts: Defining American Freedom, Constitutional Rights Foundation.